 Fox and Geese

 The game of Fox and Geese is a medieval hunting game imitating a typical hunting session; a sly fox attempts to capture the multitudinous geese.
-Meanwhile, the geese does its own tricks to upstage the fox, and the game goes on in such manner.
+Meanwhile, the geese do their own tricks to upstage the fox, and the game goes on in such a manner.
 Variations of Fox and Geese can be tried with 13, 17 and 22 pieces.

 Trionfi was a 15th-century Italian card game, featuring allegorical content related to those used in tarocchi games.
 Trionfi is the origin of the general English expression "trump card" and the German "trumpfen", both related to card games.